What is Financial Distress?

 - Change in Government’s policy in terms of excess import duty, stringent trade practices, etc.

 Once the company gets into a distressing condition, it is very difficult to revive.
 High probability tends companies filing bankruptcy.
 It is very important for the management to notice the signs and take preventive actions accordingly.
-However, if any way out if a company comes into the period of financial distress, below are the solutions for the same-
+However, if any way out if a company comes into a period of financial distress, below are the solutions for the same-

 #1 – Non-Financial Restructuring